 ABOUT THE INITIATIVE

-The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a countywide prevention program designed to combat all forms of violence before it begins by employing a comprehensive faith-based model to transform culture holistically.
-Anticipated outcomes will positively impact youth grades 5 -12, their families, and, ultimately, the community.
+The Students Taking Ownership Mentoring Project (S.T.O.M.P.) is a countywide initiative designed to decrease instances of violence by reducing moral and interpersonal conflict and instilling a value system that encourages positive emotional, spiritual, and social development.
+Anticipated outcomes positively impact youth ages 7-17, their families, and the community.

-Services will be offered in a safe and productive environment (S.T.O.M.P.
-Safe HUB) where participating youth and their families will be encouraged to be introspective, empowered to lead, and equipped to address the mental, social, and economic triggers that attribute to violent behaviors.
+Services are offered in a safe and productive environment (S.T.O.M.P.
+Safe/Recovery HUB).
+Youth and their families are encouraged to be introspective, empowered to lead, and equipped to address aggressive or violent behaviors and mental, social, and economic triggers.

-Four youth-led community incubators will educate and empower Ambassador Leaders to raise the awareness of issues that affect their communities and enable them to facilitate deliberate action plans and strategic solutions to deter violence
+Each S.T.O.M.P.
+Safe/Recovery HUB will educate and inspire potential Youth Leaders to raise awareness of issues affecting their communities and facilitate deliberate action plans and strategic solutions to deter violence.

-Each quadrant will provide evidence-based and data-driven programs and services by trauma-informed community C.A.E.
-Champion Leaders.
-Community champion leaders provide consistent mentorship, advocacy, and arts-infused curriculum to encourage positive emotional, spiritual, and social development participants, and proven support systems.
+Each quadrant delivers evidence-based programs, services, and proven support systems led by trauma-informed Team Ambassador Leaders.
+Team ambassador leaders provide consistent mentorship, advocacy, and trauma-informed strategies to encourage positive emotional, spiritual, and social development.

 S.T.O.M.P. has four overarching project goals to address the identified risk factors associated with violence.

 The project goals are:

-to break the cycles of adversity through skills development, recovery support services, reverse and peer group mentoring, arts-infused learning experiences, and an efficient, holistic, interconnected system of care for youth and their families; and
+Break cycles of adversity through skills development, recovery support services, reverse and peer group mentoring, arts-infused learning experiences, and an efficient, holistic, interconnected system of care for youth and their families.

-The anticipated outcomes of the program will be realized over six phases.
-The success of those outcomes will be measured by several evaluation methods including self-evaluation surveys, interviews, forms, and forms over time, against a pre-determined set of criteria (Key Performance Indicators (KPIs).
-Participants that graduate from the program are assessed on a semi-annual basis.
+The anticipated outcomes of this initiative are realized over six phases.
+The success of those outcomes is measured by several evaluation methods, including self-evaluation surveys, interviews, forms, and forms over time, against a pre-determined set of criteria (Key Performance Indicators (KPIs).
+Graduates are assessed on a semi-annual basis.